voxpupuli/puppet-epel/README.md

 # ChangeLog

+  1.1.0
+  * Default URLs to be https
+  * Add ability to include/exclude packages

+  1.0.2
   * Update README with usage section.
   * Fix regression when os_maj_version fact was required
   * Ready for 1.0 - replace Modulefile with metadata.json